-This policy applies to all members of St. George's Primary School community (including staff, students / pupils, volunteers, parents / carers and visitors) who have access to and are users of school ICT systems, both within and outside of school premises.
+This policy applies to all members of William Hildyard Primary and Nursery School community (including staff, students / pupils, volunteers, parents / carers and visitors) who have access to and are users of school ICT systems, both within and outside of school premises.

-The school will deal with such incidents within this policy and associated behaviour and anti-bullying policies and will, where known, inform parents / carers of incidents of inappropriate E-safety behaviour that take place out of school.
+The school will deal with such incidents within this policy and associated behaviour and anti-bullying policies and will, where known, inform parents / carers of incidents of inappropriate e-safety behaviour that take place out of school.